EternityForest/EmberOS/EmberOS/src/modules/embedpi/filesystem/public.files/emberos/ember-docs/README.md

 You can also temporarily start the wiki server with `wikioffline SUBFOLDER PORT`

 ### Mesh Networks
-In `/sketch/config/autostart/`, enable yggdrasil.service.
+Enable yggdrasil.service.

-To configure it, see `/sketch/config.private/yggdrasil.conf`, which is mapped to the usual `/etc/yggdrasil.conf` file.
-A sane default is provided with a generated unique private key.

 You may then want to set up a NetworkManager file to use ad-hoc networking.
 Be sure to set the firewalld zone to `public`, or else  ensure that you are not running anything private(Like ssh with weak passwords!!!)

-### Configuring Audio

-If you need to force HDMI or Analog output, or change the ALSA volume of the onboard card, just edit /sketch/config/sound.ini, and change the output option to "hdmi" or "analog" as desired.

-We default to "auto", which is probably not what you want if using an HDMI monitor and 3.5mm speakers.

-This is provided by `ember-manage-audio.service`

 ## Serving OpenStreetMap Maps

-Thanks to a symlink in /sketch/www, you can get map tiles at the url /maptiles/earth/openstreetmap/{z}/{x}/{y}.png if apache is enabled.
+You can get map tiles at the url /maptiles/earth/openstreetmap/{z}/{x}/{y}.png if apache is enabled, thanks to a symlink.

  The maps are stored at `/home/pi/.local/share/marble/maps/earth`, which is the same folder that marble.
 To get new maps, browse them in Marble,